cedricwalter/cedricwalter.github.io/_posts/2004-08-31-i-ve-add-in-the-past-few-days.md

     - gallery
 ---

-&lt;&gt;I ve add in the past few days a lot of content to the new system,see the main menu.
+<>I ve add in the past few days a lot of content to the new system,see the main menu.
  – Counter , Gallery, Search, Guestbook …
  nearly 25% of old content is now in the new system
- &gt;
+ >

 enjoy….